Daria Salus JEWELRY

 Leah Serb JEWELRY

 Leah comes from California's culturally rich Bay Area.
 She grew up with a passion for artistic beauty and completed her formal education with a bachelor's degree in studio art.
 Leah finds the inspiration to design and create her jewelry in the idea of "wearable art."
 The notion that one could capture the softness of nouveau, the clean lines of deco, and the primal nature of humanity in her lines of jewelry served as a catalyst in the creation of her unique company, Fossi Baht.

 I love to make figures out of shapes and colors.
 Textiles dominate, but found objects and cast-offs also come into play.
 The older that I am, the fewer boundaries that I see.

-Zahava Sherez SCULPTURE, FINE ART
+Zahava Sherez FINE ART, MIXED MEDIA

 Mary Shisler PHOTOGRAPHY